Who we are

 Our vision is not just to serve your dry eye or scleral lens retail needs with professionalism and promptitude.
 We also aspire to be your trusted information partner and a bright spot in your eye disease journey.

-We know all about how confusing it is to select from many similar products, how expensive it is to keep on trying different things, how stressful it is to have a shipment go astray when you're almost out of a critical product, and how worrying it is that your favorite eye ointments or scleral saline may sometimes go on backorder for months at a time or even be recalled.
-We're here to anticipate needs, fill in information gaps and be a reassuring voice.
+We know all about how confusing it is to select from many similar products, how expensive it is to keep on trying different things, how stressful it is to have a shipment go astray when you're almost out of a critical product, and how worrying it is that your favorite eye ointment or scleral saline may sometimes go on backorder for months at a time or even be recalled.
+Our job is to lessen the anxiety that comes with managing all the "stuff" our diseases require from time to time.

 Who we're here to serve